What is an OLAP database?

-Online Analytical Processing (OLAP), and cubes are other words for multi-dimensional sets of data that essentially serve as a staging space in which to analyze information.
-These special online analytic processing databases hold data not in tables but in OLAP cubes which are a mechanism used to store and query data in an organized, multi-dimensional, structure specifically optimized for analysis.
+Online Analytical Processing (OLAP), and cubes are other words for multi-dimensional sets of data that essentially serve as a staging area in which to analyze information.
+These special online analytic processing databases hold data not in tables, but in OLAP cubes, which are a mechanism used to store and query data in an organized and multi-dimensional structure that is specifically optimized for analysis.

-OLAP databases are designed to pre-calculate as many queries and combinations of data fields as possible in order to provide fast query response.
-However, while these solutions perform better than classical relational databases, their multi-dimensional structure makes them inflexible and unable to accommodate changes easily.
+OLAP databases are designed to pre-calculate as many queries and combinations of data fields as possible to provide fast query responses.
+However, while these solutions perform better than classic relational databases, their multi-dimensional structure makes them inflexible and unable to accommodate changes easily.
 In addition, storing large amounts of data in a cube causes a performance bottleneck.
 While OLAP databases are quite useful for basic use cases, large data sets require using capabilities from additional tools in tandem, which complicates analytical efforts and requires unique skills.

 ROLAP an Enhanced Approach?